 An increase in income, with the prices of all goods fixed, causes consumers to alter their choice of market baskets.

-Income-consumption curve (ICC): Curve tracing the utility-maximizing combinations of two goods as a consumer's income changes.
+Income-consumption curve (ICC): A curve that traces the utility-maximizing combinations of two goods as a consumer's income changes.

 Figure 4.1 Tracing an income consumption curve